MikkoP88/MSIXAppAttach-tool/README.md

 ```
 $parentFolder = "MSIX"
 ```
 Attach and Detach script MSIX Junction.
-This affect only attach/detach MSIX App Attach scipts.
+This affect only attach/detach MSIX App Attach scripts.
 ```
 $msixJunction = "C:\temp\AppAttach\"
 ```
-### Example of parametters
+### Example of parameters
-On this example is used shared folder locations, so tool work with local and shared folders.
-Optionally parametters can be leaved with default values.
+On this example is used shared folder locations, so tool works with local and shared folders.
+Optionally parameters can be left with default values.
 ```
-#Folders locations parameter
+#Folders locations' parameter
 $msixPath = "\\Fileserver\MSIX-Packets"
 $vhdSrcFolder = "\\Fileserver\MSIX-VHDX"
 $msixmgrPath = "\\Fileserver\MSIX-Tool"